abapinho/abapinhoWebsite/content/posts/atalho-para-gravar-lista-em-ficheiro-local/index.en.md

 resources:
 - name: featuredImage
   src: 'images/thumbnail.jpg'
-keyword: 'atalho para gravar ficheiro local'
+keywords: ['atalho para gravar ficheiro local']
 ---
 SAP is full of hidden corners rarely visited.
 Abapinho is happy to shed some light on them.